Prabhav55221/Prabhav55221.github.io/_notes/less_xia-et-al_2024.md

 Now this won't be an overview of the paper in itself - I recommend reading the amazing [paper](https://arxiv.org/abs/2402.04333) anyway.
 I will focus more on the idea used to drive the instruction tuning approach presented in the paper and then delve into its applications for Active Learning and what I observe from those experiments.

-The paper in general presents LESS (Low-rank gradiEnt Similarity Search) an optimizer-aware and practically efficient al gorithm to estimate data influences and perform for instruction data selection.
+The paper in general presents LESS (Low-rank gradiEnt Similarity Search) - an optimizer-aware and practically efficient algorithm to estimate data influences and perform instruction data selection.
 In other words, let's say you have to choose data in a principled manned for instruction tuning.
 What are the general methods for this?
 Well you could:

 - Use all the data - You would probably reduce your taks loss pretty well but this might be too costly in general.
 - Randomly select the data with constraints on amount of data you can select - Would reduce your cost but the everpresent baseline is random selection is probably not effective on task loss.